gauthma/LaTeX/docs/README.md

 ArchLinux (AL) packages
 ---

-The __endnotes__ package can be found in the AL package: *texlive-latexextra*.
 The Charis SIL font can be found in an AUR package, but seems not be working.
 So for now the best approach seems to be to get the font's sources from [here](http://software.sil.org/charis/download/) and install them as described in the [TeX Trickery](#tex-trickery) section.

 LaTeX Trickery
 ---